sunetos/surviving-blood-cancer/manuscript/narcotics.md

 # Pain meds and narcotics

-If your treatment includes surgery, extended [neutropenia], or a bone marrow transplant, you will end up on high doses of narcotics at some point.
+If your treatment includes surgery, extended [neutropenia](#blood-counts), or a bone marrow transplant, you will end up on high doses of narcotics at some point.
 I was not prepared for how it affected me, and I think patients would benefit from understanding narcotics better before receiving them.

 ## Why narcotics?

-There are only a few general types of painkillers, technically called analgesics[^analgesics]:
+There are only a few general types of painkillers, technically called [analgesics][analgesics]:

 - Tylenol
 - NSAIDs